CS232-Labs/Lab2-2023/README.md

 ## Important Notes
 - You are not to use sequential coding anywhere other than the testbenches in Q1 and Q2
 - You should use sequential coding in Q3
 - Q1 will have binary grading.
 Q2 will be graded based on how modularized your code is.
-Q3 will be graded on the code.
+Q3 will be graded on the code and the report.

 ## Submission
 ```
 roll_number
 ├── Q1
-    ├── and.vhd  and_tb.vhd  or.vhd  or_tb.vhd not.vhd  not_tb.vhd  and_wave.jpg  or_wave.jpg not_wave.jpg  mux4x1.vhd  enc4x2.vhd  mux4x1_tb.vhd enc4x2_tb.vhd mux4x1_wave.jpg enc4x2_wave.jpg
+    ├── and.vhd  and_tb.vhd  or.vhd  or_tb.vhd not.vhd  not_tb.vhd  and_wave.jpg  or_wave.jpg not_wave.jpg  mux4x2.vhd  enc4x2.vhd  mux4x2_tb.vhd enc4x2_tb.vhd mux4x2_wave.jpg enc4x2_wave.jpg
 ├── Q2
     ├── decoder4x16.vhd  tb.vhd  wave.jpg  *.vhd
 ├── Q3